Kool & the Gang: 1964–1972: Formation and signing with De-Lite

-After securing their new name and line-up, Kool & the Gang secured a recording deal with Redd's new independent label, De-Lite Records.
-Redd wrote: "I discovered these eight supertalented incomparable young musicians [...]
+After selecting the new band name and line-up, Kool & the Gang signed a recording deal with Redd's new independent label, De-Lite Records.
+Redd wrote: "I discovered these eight super talented incomparable young musicians, [...and...]
 I immediately realized that their potential would earn them success unknown by most musicians".
-The group entered the studio and recorded their debut album, the all-instrumental Kool and the Gang (1970), with Redd as a producer, arranger, conductor, and partial songwriter.
-It is their only album with guitarist Woody Sparrow who completed a temporary eight-man formation.
+The group entered the studio and recorded their debut album, the all-instrumental Kool and the Gang (1969), with Redd as a producer, arranger, conductor, and partial songwriter.
+It would be their only album with guitarist Woody Sparrow.
 The album peaked at No. 46 on the Billboard R&B chart.
-Around this time, the group began to develop their stage performance after they witnessed a set by Willie Feaster and the Mighty Magnificents which, according to Robert Bell, "Blew us away [...]
+Around this time, the group began to develop their stage performance after they witnessed a set by Willie (Feaster) and the Mighty Magnificents which, according to Robert Bell, "Blew us away[...]
 We thought, 'Wow, if we want to be in show business, we have to change our act.
 We can't just stand up there and play'."
 Also at this time, the group were asked to deliver songs with vocals.
 Despite Bell recalling the group sounding "real ragged" with lyrics at first, "Bit by bit we gained in confidence... we kinda learnt how to sing as we went along."

-The band followed their debut with two live albums: Live at the Sex Machine, recorded the year before, and Live at PJ's, both released in 1971.
+The group followed their debut with two live albums: Live at the Sex Machine, recorded the year before, and Live at PJ's, both released in 1971.
 These were their final albums before their amicable split with Redd.
 Their next album, Music Is the Message, was the first time the group self-produced one of their records.
 It was released in July 1972, and peaked at No. 25 on the R&B chart.
-It was followed with Good Times in November, which features the band backed by a string section.
-The elements of jazz, rock, and instrumental styles on the record made it difficult for reviewers to label them as one specific genre.
-The album failed to generate the amount of radio exposure the band had expected to gain a new audience, so they looked at ways to breakthrough without relying on the radio.
+It was followed with Good Times in November, which featured the band backed by a string section.
+The elements of jazz, rock, and instrumental styles on the record made it difficult for reviewers to categorize the band by genre.
+Since the album failed to generate the radio exposure the group had hoped for, they began to explore how to build a following without relying on airplay.